Griffin-Brome/Dr-Notadoctor-MD/README.md

 There is error handling for if they do not choose one of these options.

 Once a proper choice is made the program runs as normal.
-But the symptom list being refrerenced and compared with the user inputs depends on what physician the user chose prior.
+But the symptom list being referenced and compared with the user inputs depends on what physician the user chose prior.

 ### Misc.
 Responses
 This consists of a set of new responses to unrecognised symptoms input by the user.